WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 method of expressing real numbers on modern architectures.

 However, there are certain situations where fixed-point arithmetic is preferable.
-Some system lack native floating-point registers and must emulate them in software.
+Some systems lack native floating-point registers and must emulate them in software.
 Many others are capable of performing some or all operations more efficiently using integer arithmetic.
 Certain applications can suffer from the variability in precision which comes